 about

 Hi!
-I am an Associate Professor of Computational Cognitive Science.
-I work in the Department of Cognitive Science and Artificial Intelligence in the Donders Centre for Cognition and the School of Artificial Intelligence at Radboud University in the Netherlands.
+I am an Associate Professor of Computational Cognitive Science at Radboud University in the Netherlands.

-My research interests comprise (meta)theoretical, critical, and radical perspectives on the neuro-, computational, and cognitive sciences broadly construed.
-See my list of publications for more.
+My research comprises (meta)theoretical, critical, and radical perspectives on the neuro-, computational, and cognitive sciences broadly construed.
+See the publications section below or my group's website for more.

 I am committed to equity, diversity, and inclusion in (open) science, promoting access to technical skills training — including the broader decolonisation of cognitive and computational sciences.
 Relatedly, Christina Bergmann and I maintain a list of underrepresented cognitive computational scientists.